LinkedIn Profile Tips for When You’re Unemployed

 Choosing LinkedIn’s new photo frame is a good start, but you’ll want to go beyond that.
 The best thing job seekers can do is redesign their profiles to highlight their career goals – and not their unemployment.

-Empire Resume will describe the best ways job seekers can position themselves on LinkedIn while unemployed, including how to re-write your headline and summary section, and other things to attract recruiters.
+We’ll describe the best ways job seekers can position themselves on LinkedIn while unemployed, including how to re-write your headline and summary section, and other things to attract recruiters.

 Update Your Headline